python/cpython/Doc/library/functions.rst

    not use its *locals* argument at all, and uses its *globals* only to determine the package context of the :keyword:`import` statement.

-   *level* specifies whether to use absolute or relative imports. ``0`` (the default) means only perform absolute imports.
+   *level* specifies whether to use absolute or relative imports. ``0`` means only perform absolute imports.
 Positive values for *level* indicate the number of parent directories to search relative to the directory of the module calling :func:`__import__`.
+Negative values attempt both an implicit relative import and an absolute import (usage of negative values for *level* are strongly discouraged as future versions of Python do not support such values).
+Import statements only use values of 0 or greater.

    When the *name* variable is of the form ``package.module``, normally, the top-level package (the name up till the first dot) is returned, *not* the